mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 ```

 2 endpoints for fetching, and 3 endpoints for manipulating resources.
-The verb in each endpoint definition gives us a good idea what its purpose is.
+The verb at the end of each endpoint definition gives us a good idea what its purpose is.
+But the fact that verbs in endpoint names is considered bad behavior and the blatant ignoring of HTTP methods
+are just two reason why we should avoid this pattern.

-Nothing seems wrong at first, but after learning more about other HTTP Methods
-we will revisit this example and tear it apart.
+After learning about all the other HTTP methods we revisit this example.

 ## GET - For reading resources.

-Every time we want to read data from an API we use `GET.
+Every time we want to read data from an API we use `GET`.
-Be it a single resource or a collection of resources, `GET` is the way to go.`
+Be it a single resource or a collection of resources, `GET` is the way to go.
 We absolutely never change, create or delete a resource with a `GET` request.
 We're not even allowed to send a body-entity with it.